AdNarayan07/eCommerce/README.md

 git clone https://github.com/AdNarayan07/eCommerce.git
 cd eCommerce
 ```

 2. Create a `./ecommerce-backend/.env` file with following content:
 ```env
 JWT_SECRET=YOUR_JWT_SECRET
 ROOT_PASSWORD=PASSWORD_FOR_@root_USER
 ```

 3. Initialise the project:
 ```bash
 npm run initialise
 ```
 this will install all the dependencies in root, frontend and backend directories.

-4.
+4. Run the App

 - To run the application in development mode, run following command in root directory:
 ```bash
 npm run start:dev
 ```

 This will start the backend API server on port 3000 and frontend `vite` server on port 5173 simultaneously using `concurrently`.

   - To run the application in production mode, run following command in root directory:
 ```bash
 npm run start:prod
 ```

 This will first `vite build` the frontend code in `./ecommerce-backend/dist` folder and then run the backend server on port 3000, the frontend and API both will be served throgh the same server.
 We can then upload the `./ecommerce-backend` folder on a web hosting platform like this: https://adnarayan-ecommerce.onrender.com/

 ## Global State Management with Redux
 The global state of the application is managed using **Redux**.
 This ensures smooth state management across different parts of the frontend application.
 State slices such as `authSlice`, `productsSlice`, and `transitionSlice` are used to manage authentication, product listings, and transitions respectively.